Don't Decimate Your CX Strategy When You Leave Twitter

 Related Article: Message to Marketers: Twitter Might Make It (Emphasis on 'Might')

-An Analytics Perspective
+Twitter's Chaos: An Analytics Perspective

 Analytics can seem like a minor consideration in these decisions, but examining engagement should be among the first steps to analyzing the cost of an exit to customer experience.
-For years, analytics provided a means for ranking where audiences are generally seeing a marketing message.
-A social media measurement analysis aids in identifying if audience attention is waning as well as general sentiment around a product or service.

 Advanced analytics that include tweets as datapoints will certainly be hampered if audiences move away in droves.
 The context around comments will appear less frequently, reducing the data points needed for sentiment analysis.

 In an analysis I shared in 2018, I applied a lexicon to the tweets of an iHOP Twitter account to identify audience sentiment toward its new burger sales campaign.
 A platform’s audience deterioration hampers a brand’s ability to learn nuanced context and how it can quickly respond in its communications.

 Social media is often an attribution point for conversions.
 Thus, conversion rates associated with sales, white paper downloads and registrations can be diminished if an audience is not interested in being on a platform.